 - Eastern models of divinity

 - Asian demonologies

 - The Dalai Lama and the Nechung Oracle.
-Oxford University Press, forthcoming.
+Oxford University Press, 2021.

 - Tibetan Demonology.
 Elements in Religion and Violence Series.
 James Lewis and Margo Kitts, eds.
 Cambridge University Press, 2020.

 - "The Brief Hagiography of Jokpa Jangchup Penden."
 In Revue d'Etudes Tibe'taines 54, 2020.

 - "Worldly Protector Deities in Tibetan Buddhism."
 In Brill's Encyclopedia of Buddhism, Vol. 2: Major Personages in Myth, Hagiography and Historical Biography.
 Leiden: Brill, 2019.

 - "The Mythic Murals of Meru Sarpa."
 In Orientations 48(1), 2017.

 - "The Nechung Record."
 In Revue d'Etudes Tibe'taines 36, 2016.